jayfresh/sos-rn-prototype/DESIGN_NOTES.md

-## The use of Stripe Connect to manage teacher accounts and take payments
+## The use of Stripe Connect to manage BOSS accounts and take payments

-### Registering teachers
+### Registering BOSSES

-This overview - https://stripe.com/docs/recipes/store-builder - demonstrates providing an OAuth-powered journey for a teacher to use to register their own Stripe account, and shows how you can specify their account when you initiate payments.
+This overview - https://stripe.com/docs/recipes/store-builder - demonstrates providing an OAuth-powered journey for a BOSS to use to register their own Stripe account, and shows how you can specify their account when you initiate payments.

 The guide references these pieces of data that come back at the end of the OAuth journey: